dotnet/dotnet-monitor/documentation/configuration/metrics-configuration.md

 # Metrics Configuration

+> [!IMPORTANT]
+> See [Security Considerations](../security-considerations.md#prometheus-metrics) for important information regarding security for the metrics endpoint.

 ## Default Providers

 The `/metrics` route (and starting in 8.0, the `/livemetrics` route and `CollectLiveMetrics` actions) will collect metrics from the default providers.
 The default providers are: